tiggreen/map_reduce.py/README.md

-MapReduceMultiprocessed
+map_reduce.py
 =======================

 ## Synopsis

-At the top of the file there should be a short introduction and/ or overview that explains **what** the project is.
-This description should match descriptions added for package managers (Gemspec, package.json, etc.)

-Multi-processed MapReduce simulator for a limited main memory.
-Uses physical files to store intermediate map, reduce calculations.
+Multi-processed MapReduce framework for a limited main memory.
+Runs in a single machine and uses the file system to store all intermediate calculations.
 Based on Python’s multiprocessing Pool module (Python 3.4).
-Framework that provides the following functionalities:
+Framework provides the following functionalities:

 1. Low main memory consumption
 2. Multi-processed
 3. Multiple file support
-4. Built-in performance configuration
+4. Built-in performance configuration.
 5. Different file format support (txt, csv, json)
 6. Scalable and easy to use

-Users should be able to easily create MapReduce jobs using our framework by only defining map and reduce functions.
-All the intermediate steps are handled by our framework.
-The results are stored in the file system of the running machine in this way consuming less main memory (RAM).
+Users can easily create MapReduce jobs using this framework by only defining map and reduce functions.
+All the intermediate steps are handled by the framework.
+Number of running processes in the framework is based on the number of input files.
+If the number of files is less than three, then the framework assigns 3 processes for each file by default.
+The number of partitioned chunk files for each file is equal to the number of files.

 <ul>
 <li>Purely implemented in Python.</li>